CoderDojoTC/micropython/docs/kits/maker-pi-rp2040/01-getting-started.md

 # Getting Started

-Your robot kit will have the following components:

-1. A SmartCar Chassis
-    1. Two 3 to 6-volt DC geared hobby motors
-    1. Plexiglass (acrylic) main board
-    1. Screws and nuts
-    1. 4 AA battery pack
-    1. Power switch
-2. Cytron Maker Pi RP2040 kit
-    1. Maker Pi RP2040 board
+The Maker Pi RP2040 materials are divided into two sections:
-    1. 4x Grove to Female Header Cable
-    2. Screwdriver
-    3. Silicone Rubber Feet (Pack of 4)
-3. Time of Flight distance sensor
-    1. 3D printed mount
-    2. 2 M2 6mm screws and nut

-You will need to provide 4 AA batteries and a micro USB connector.
+1. Section 1 (this part) assumes you just have the main Cytron Maker Pi RP2040 board and a Micro USB cable.
+This section includes labs on using the LEDs, NeoPixels, buttons and sound.
+2. [Section 2](../MAKER-PI-RP2040-robot/02-assembly) assumes you also have the SmartCar Chassis and a distance sensor.
+This section includes labs on using motors, servos and using a distance sensor to create a collision avoidance robot.
+There are also advanced labs that integrate a OLED display to allow you to change the parameters of the robot using the buttons.

 ## Install the MicroPython Runtime Library

-The **Maker Pi RP2040** comes with an incompatible Python run-time.
+The **Maker Pi RP2040** comes with an incompatible CircuitPython run-time.
 Our first step is to re-initialize the board with the Raspberry Pi [flash_nuke.uf2](https://www.raspberrypi.org/documentation/pico/getting-started/static/6f6f31460c258138bd33cc96ddd76b91/flash_nuke.uf2) runtime.
 We can then load the latest MicroPython libraries.
+When we wrote these labs we were using MicroPython version 1.7 that was released in September of 2021.

-To do this **hold down** the BOTSEL button on the main board while you turn on the board using the on-board power switch.
+To install MicroPython you mush **hold down** the **BOTSEL** button on the main board while you turn on the board using the on-board power switch.
 This will make the board look like a USB drive.
 You can then just drag the flash-nuke file onto the drive and the board will be initialized.
 Make sure to power the board off and back on.

 You can now repeat this process with the [Raspberry Pi MicroPython Runtime](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2).
 Just remember to press and hold down the BOTSEL **before** you turn on the board and reboot after the image has been copied to the microcontroller.